sam-amirpoor/pulsewatch/docs/01-project-overview.md

 The project continuously checks registered websites, collects monitoring data, and provides useful insights such as uptime percentage, response time, HTTP status codes, and SSL certificate expiration.

-PulseWatch is being developed as a real-world software engineering project with a strong focus on clean architecture, scalability, maintainability, and production-ready design.
+PulseWatch is being developed as a real-world software engineering project with a strong focus on modular architecture, scalability, maintainability, and production-ready design.

 ---